SirTrippsalot/CleverCaption/README.md

    If you don't provide a folder path, a GUI will prompt you to select a folder.

 3. The progress of the captioning process can be monitored through the GUI that pops up.

-Alternatively if using the conda install method, simply double-click run.bat.

 ## oobabooga text-generation-webui